 Have you experienced that nice feeling inside when you do something to help someone else and know that they have really appreciated it?
 It follows that volunteering to help others is good for both you and the person you help.

-- Whatever you do at the front of your home is likely to add interest and be appreciated by your community.
-It could be planting some flowers in a border or pots or putting up some art in your window to show appreciation for our front-line workers.
+As a final idea, whatever you do at the front of your home is likely to add interest and be appreciated by your community.
+It could be planting some flowers in a border or pots or putting up some art in your window.